Physicist91/systems-identification/README.md

 The goal of this project is to demonstrate that Multistep Neural Network can provide better predictive power than implicit SINDy, given more data.

-### Evaluation Metrics

-Because we are dealing with continuous values, the natural metric to use is the root mean squared error (RMSE), which is the L2 norm of the discrepancy between predicted and true dynamics.

 ### Project Design